simdjson/simdjson_talks/cppcon2025/proposal.md

 ## Session Material
 *List material that you will submit to the public conference repository: (slides, source code, etc.)*

-All of the source code is available publicly as open source (using a business friendly licence).
-The slides as well as our notes will be made freely available.
+All source code is publicly available as open source under a business-friendly license.
+Additionally, the slides and our accompanying notes will be freely accessible to everyone.

 ## Comments
 *Anything else you'd like to communicate to the committee*

-We could condense the presentation into a 30 minutes session, although we believe there is more than enough interesting content for a 60 minute session.
+We could streamline the presentation into a concise 30-minute session; however, we believe the wealth of engaging content easily justifies a full 60-minute duration.